 When it comes to the other end of the spectrum – not enough moisture in your home – you’ll be able to see it, hear it, and feel it.
 You may see cracks in wood flooring or furnishings.
 You may hear your floors and doors creak a little more – especially in the drier winter months.
 And you may feel some of the more uncomfortable signs of low humidity – static electric shocks, dry skin, and chapped lips.

-Causes of High or Low Humidity
+Causes and Effects of High or Low Humidity

 For some families, moisture generated by normal day-to-day activities can lead to high humidity levels.
 Showers, cooking, laundry, and dishwashers naturally add moisture to the air.
 High humidity levels within your home can cause moisture to condense on windows, water to “sweat” on walls, and rust and mold to form.
 In winter, the outdoor air is so dry that it affects your indoor relative humidity when it enters your home.
 In summer, too low a temperature setting on your AC can also reduce humidity.